netduma/knowledge-base/content/frequently-asked-questions/legacyfaqs/howdoiuseawireguardconfigfilewithhybridvpn.md

 ---
-title: How do I use WireGuard config files with Hybrid VPN?
+title: DumaOS 3 - How do I use WireGuard config files with Hybrid VPN?
 ---

 This article will explain how to use a WireGuard config file with Hybrid VPN.
 Please be aware that not all VPN providers offer WireGuard config files, so check with your provider first.

-This
- article assumes that you have already used Hybrid VPN before and are familiar with adding your devices to route them through the VPN.
+This article assumes that you have already used Hybrid VPN before and are familiar with adding your devices to route them through the VPN.

-The
- first thing to do is go to your VPN providers website and login to your account.
+The first thing to do is go to your VPN provider's website and login to your account.
 Download the WireGuard configuration file you'd like to use.

 Then: